-After the Philippine National Anthem, Mr. Alexander D. Corpuz ("Mr. Corpuz"), the President of the Corporation and Chairman of the meeting pursuant to the Corporation's By-Laws, called the Meeting to order.
-He welcomed the stockholders, members of the board of directors (the "Board") and the officers of the Corporation to the 2022 Annual Stockholders' Meeting.
+Mr. Gurango called the Meeting to order.
+He welcomed the stockholders, members of the Board of Directors (the "Board"), and the officers of the Corporation to the Special Stockholders' Meeting.

-He informed the stockholders that the Meeting shall be recorded.
+Mr. Gurango informed the stockholders that the Meeting will be recorded.